telerik/winforms-docs/gridview/rows/formatting-rows.md

 ## Customize the appearance of data rows

-Use __RowFormatting__ event to apply custom formatting to __RadGridView's__ data rows.
+Use the __RowFormatting__ event to apply custom formatting to __RadGridView's__ data rows.

-The code snippet below demonstrates changing the background color of rows, which *"BMP"* cell value is true:
+The code snippet below demonstrates changing the background color of rows, which *"BMP"* cell value is set to *true*:

 ![](images/grid-rows-formatting-rows001.png)